 \section{Introduction}

-A Math Word Problem (MWP) ({\it e.g.} is a numerical problem expressed in natural language (problem description)), that can be transformed into an equation (solution expression), which can be solved to obtain the final answer.
-In Table~\ref{tab:example}), we present an example of a Math Word Problem (MWP).
-Automatically solving MWPs has recently gained lot of research interest in natural language processing (NLP) and Artificial Intelligence (AI).
-The task of automatically solving MWPs is challenging owing to two primary reasons: i) the unavailability of large training datasets with problem descriptions, equations as well as corresponding answers; as depicted in Table~\ref{tab:example}, the equations provide { full supervision}, since equations can be solved to obtain the answer (which amounts to { weak supervision} only) ii) parsing problem description and representing it suitably for effective decoding of the equations is challenging.
-Paucity of completely supervised training data can post a severe challenge in training MWP solvers.
+A Math Word Problem (MWP) is a numerical problem expressed in natural language (problem description), that can be transformed into an equation (solution expression), which can be solved to obtain the final answer.
+In Table 1, we present an example MWP.
+Automatically solving MWPs has recently gained lot of research interest in natural language processing (NLP).
+The task of automatically solving MWPs is challenging owing to two primary reasons: i) {\it The unavailability of large training datasets with problem descriptions, equations as well as corresponding answers} -- as depicted in Table 1, equations can provide { full supervision}, since equations can be solved to obtain the answer, and the answer itself amounts to { weak supervision} only; ii) {\it Challenges in parsing the problem description and representing it suitably for effective decoding of the equations}.
+Paucity of completely supervised training data can pose a severe challenge in training MWP solvers.
 Most existing approaches assume the availability of full supervision in the form of both intermediate equations and answers for training.
 However, annotating MWPs with equations is an expensive and time consuming task.
-There exists only one sufficiently large dataset~\cite{wang-2017-dns} in Chinese consisting of MWPs with annotated intermediate equations for supervised training.
+There exists only two sufficiently large datasets ~\citep{wang-2017-dns} in Chinese and \citep{amini2019mathqa} in English consisting of MWPs with annotated intermediate equations for supervised training.